osgi/osgi.enroute.site/_appnotes/resolution-notes.md

 ## Definitions

-* _Resolving_ – The process of wiring a bundle in a runtime system, as described in Chapter 3 (Module Layer) of the OSGi Core specification.
+* _Resolving_ is the process of wiring a bundle in a runtime system, as described in Chapter 3 (Module Layer) of the OSGi Core specification.
 * _Resolution_ is the process of determining a set of resources in a system such that the requirements and capabilities declared by the resources resolve to a solution.

 ## Overview

-As the number of resources in a system increase, the resolution problem becomes exponentially more complex.
+As the number of resources in a system increases, the resolution problem becomes exponentially more complex.
 It is therefore paramount to minimize the set of resources in a resolution.
 By managing how dependencies are provided from repositories, and by carefully crafting the declared capabilities and